sacheendra/appbase-apidoc/README.md

 ```javascript
 on('value',options,callback)
 ```
-options is an object with properties:
+options is an object with properties.

  - __levels__ `Number` - include data of referenced objects up to this depth
  - __limits__ `Array` - list of numbers, specifying how many objects should be included from each level. eg. levels:3, limits:[5,2,2] = total objects included: 5*2*2